HassaanMehmood/Travel-Blog/README.md

 ### `npm i`

-It will download the all necessary modules
+It will download the all necessary modules.

 ### `npm start`